by Deepak Madan | Mar 1, 2025 | Blog

 Average Daily Cost: ₹3,000–5,000

-10. Turkey – Where East Meets West on a Budget
+10. Turkey – East Meets West Affordably

 Highlights:

-- Hot air ballooning in Cappadocia
+Hot air balloon rides in Cappadocia

-- Exploring Istanbul’s Grand Bazaar
+Explore Istanbul’s Grand Bazaar

-- Pamukkale’s thermal pools
+Pamukkale’s thermal pools

 Average Daily Cost: ₹3,500–6,000

-FAQs: Currency Exchange Tips from IBRLIVE
+FAQs – Currency Exchange Tips from IBRLIVE

-3. Should I exchange money before I travel?
+3. Should I exchange currency before traveling?

 Conclusion